 Two major trends in energy usage that are expected for the future are:

-2 – Emergence of electric vehicles as the future mode of transport
+- The emergence of electric vehicles (EV) as the future mode of transport

 - Electric vehicles are only ‘green’ as long as the source of electricity is ‘green’ as well.
 If the electricity for the vehicle comes from a thermal power plant, its no-longer a clean transportation method.